romikoops/sexy_settings/README.md

 ## Hints

-* Add <_default config file_> under version control system
+* Add <_default config file_> under the version control system.
-* Add <_custom config file_> to ignore list
+* Add <_custom config file_> to ignore the list.
-* Use command line with using Environment Variable for quick specifying setting in your Continuous Integration System
+*	Use the command line with an Environment Variable for fast specifying setting in your Continuous Integration System.
-* Use next code for output all settings as pretty formatted text:
+* Use the following code to output all settings as a pretty formatted text:

 ```ruby
 puts settings.as_formatted_text